 Washington Post opinions reporter, co-author of The Index Card: Why Personal Finance Doesn’t Have to Be Complicated, author of Pound Foolish: Exposing the Dark Side of the Personal Finance Industry.

-Co-founder (with Stefanie O'Connell) of Statement Event, a retreat for women in the financial industry, designed to get leaders in the same room to discuss how to change the perception of women in the industry as well as amplify their voices.
+Co-founder (with Stefanie O'Connell Rodriguez) of Statement Event, a retreat for women in the financial industry to discuss how to change the perception of women in the industry as well as amplify their voices.

-Author and podcast host, How to Be a Financial Grown Up, award-winning reporter and columnist, former TV anchor, co-host (with Joe Saul-Sehy) of Money in the Morning, owner of a painfully cute dog named Waffles.
+Author, How to Be a Financial Grown Up, podcast host, award-winning reporter and columnist, former TV anchor., owner of a painfully cute dog named Waffles.

 Founding partner of, Sun Group Wealth Partners, regular contributor to Forbes, Good Day L.A., and Fox News.